SQL Server Data Warehouse: Easy and Practical Guide

 2. Plan for extracting data from the source to the staging area.

 After seeing the source database, identify what tables and columns you need.
 You don’t need everything.
 If you need to clean the data, identify the steps you need to do it.
-You may need to clarify some parts of the data from the stakeholders.
+You may need to clarify some parts of the stakeholders’ data.

 Diagram of SQL server database staging

 Good point.
-You may ask what’s wrong with getting the data straight from the transactional database?
+You may ask, what’s wrong with getting the data straight from the transactional database?
 Our example uses only 1 database source.
 In the real world, you don’t just deal with sales.
 You can have other systems for purchasing, petty cash, payroll, and more.
-If these have separate databases, and you want to analyze them as well, this staging area may be good for them too.
+If these have separate databases, and you want to analyze them, this staging area may be good for them, too.

 How would you know?
 Ask yourself whether there is information that these systems can share.
 If yes, consolidating them into one staging area will be an advantage.
 One example of something that they can share is an employee list.

 Another point is data cleansing.
 You don’t want to touch a working transactional system.
 So, you clean the data in the staging area.
 And one more point is the precalculation of aggregates.
-Do you need to do some complex calculations or summarization before reaching the data warehouse?
+Before reaching the data warehouse, do you need to do some complex calculations or summarization?
 You can also do that in the staging area.

 Step 2: Build the SQL Server Data Warehouse

 Finally, we have reached the focal point of this article.
-And here’s what we are going to do: we are going to create a new database for the data warehouse.
+Start by setting up a new SQL Server database specifically for the data warehouse.

 Output for this step: